yschenw/LoyalTest_ReviewGenerator/README.md

    single endpoint (/api/generate) was embeded in a MVC framework project, which provide a simple user-friendly front end interface to user.
    This ASP.Net Core application used Markov chains module to learn from a 5-core subset "Office_Products_5.json", and generate reviews from its trained model.

 3. Source code was pushed to GitHub repository "LoyalTest_ReviewGenerator".
-Dataset file "Office_Products_5.json" was not able to include in the source folder due to its size, and was uploaded to Google Drive for download with link: https://drive.google.com/file/d/1w1Z4BZazqmx0nzgpgy-m6qKzCwRF3FY9/view?usp=sharing
+Dataset file "Office_Products_5.json" was not able to include in the source folder due to its size about 398MB, and was uploaded to Google Drive for download with link: https://drive.google.com/file/d/1w1Z4BZazqmx0nzgpgy-m6qKzCwRF3FY9/view?usp=sharing

 4. To build and run the project, can use Visual Studio 2022.
 Once clone the source folder to local, open solution file "ReviewGenerator.sln" with Visual Studio 2022.